Contemporary Art Gallery Madrid

-Alonso returned home but a few months later was arrested again for desertion, not having completed his compulsory military service.
-Deported to the island of Fuerteventura, Alonso managed to escape and after a period of hiding, reached the French border in 1947.
-At this point he permanently left Spain and remains in Paris.
+Alonso returned home, but a few months later was arrested again for desertion, not having completed his compulsory military service.
+Deported to the island of Fuerteventura, Alonso managed to escape and after spending a period of time in hiding, reached the French border in 1947.
+At this point he permanently left Spain and remained in Paris.

-The years he spent in prison constitute one of the foundations of his unbreakable friendship with Maria Zambrano (1904-1991, Spanish essayist and philosopher) also a political refugee.
-They will come to know each other in the early 50s.
+The years he spent in prison constituted one of the foundations of his unbreakable friendship with Maria Zambrano (1904-1991, Spanish essayist and philosopher) who was also a political refugee.
+They came to know each other in the early 50s.

-A series of fortunate encounters and friendships guide the first stage of his work: Vieira da Silva, Árpád Szenes and especially Pierre Tal-Coat and Nicolas de Staël.
+A series of fortunate encounters and friendships guide the first stage of Alonso´s work: Vieira da Silva, Árpád Szenes and especially Pierre Tal-Coat and Nicolas de Staël.

 Guy Dumur in his book Nicolas de Staël, le combat avec l’ange, recalls: "He [de Staël] meets with known people.
 First of all, Georges Braque, whom he sees regularly, André Lanskoy, already mentioned, a young Spanish painter, Ángel Alonso".

-In 1950, under threat of extradition to Franco´s Spain by French authorities, a support committee is organized, composed among others of Michel Leiris, Francis Ponge, Henri Calet and Pierre Descargues.
-Alonso will finally receive French nationality in 1971 with the support of his stepfather, Roger Rigaud, former vice president of the Council of Paris.
+In 1950, under the threat of extradition to Franco´s Spain by French authorities, a support committee is organized for Alonso, composed among others by Michel Leiris, Francis Ponge, Henri Calet and Pierre Descargues.
+Alonso will finally receive his French nationality in 1971 with the support of his stepfather, Roger Rigaud, former vice president of the Council of Paris.

-In 1955 an exhibition is held at the Galerie André Schoeller, which at the time represented Rebeyrolle, Fautrier, Messagier, Gnoli, Arroyo, etc. Starting from this exhibition his materials become denser.
+In 1955 an exhibition is held at the Galerie André Schoeller, which at the time represented Rebeyrolle, Fautrier, Messagier, Gnoli, Arroyo, etc. As a breaking point, after this exhibition his materials start becoming denser.

-In 1962, he discovers the landscapes of Genainvilliers and immediately decides where to live and work, finding an endless source of inspiration and renewal.
+In 1962, he discovers the landscapes of Genainvilliers where he immediately decides to live and work, finding an endless source of inspiration and renewal.
 There he builds his studio.

 In 1982, Alonso moves to 7 of rue Brézin, in the studio of his close friend Pierre Tal-Coat.

-A year later, Alonso exhibits at The Cahiers d'Art with works where the color constitutes the landscape itself.
-With the exceptional expertise of materials learned from studying painting treaties of previous centuries, Alsonso came to create his own colored pigments, closer to nature and springing from the porous surface of his paintings.
+A year later, Alonso exhibits at The Cahiers d'Art with works where colour constitutes the landscape itself.
+With his exceptional expertise on materials, learned from studying painting treaties from previous centuries, Alonso came to create his own coloured pigments, which are closer to nature and spring from the porous surface of his paintings.

-In 1987, Juan Carlos Marset, a Spanish intellectual and academic, close to philosopher Maria Zambrano, meets Ángel Alonso in Paris, , and became aware of the importance of the work by Alonso.
+In 1987, Juan Carlos Marset, a Spanish intellectual and academic, close with philosopher Maria Zambrano, meets Ángel Alonso in Paris, and becomes aware of the importance of the work by Alonso.

 A major retrospective is planned in Spain but the sudden death of Ángel Alonso in Paris on December 20, 1994, transforms this retrospective exhibition into a posthumous tribute.
-It will finally take place in France, at the Cervantes Institute (Paris, 1996), and in Spain in the Marcelino Botin Foundation (Santander, August-September 1996) and the Círculo de Bellas Artes (Madrid, January 1997).
+The exhibition will finally take place in France, at the Cervantes Institute (Paris, 1996), and in Spain at the Marcelino Botin Foundation (Santander, August-September 1996) and at the Círculo de Bellas Artes (Madrid, January 1997).

 In 2009, the Spanish Ministry of Culture purchases a large number of his works, while the Spanish state becomes custodian of his archives (writings, correspondence, documents), aiming at the creation of a foundation in Santander.

-In 2013, a large exhibition was celebrated in France, where numerous pieces were gathered thanks to the efforts of private collections, art galleries, french public entities.
+In 2013, a large exhibition was celebrated in France, where numerous pieces were gathered thanks to the efforts of private collections, art galleries, and French public entities.

 © Jean-Jacques Alonso